2dots1line/2dots1line/scripts/GUIDES/INSIGHT_WORKER_TRIGGER_GUIDE.md

 ```

 #### **What It Does**
-- Creates a BullMQ job in the 'insight' queue
+- Creates a BullMQ job in the 'insight-queue'
 - Uses `dev-user-123` as the default user ID
 - Automatically closes the queue connection
 - Shows job ID and queue status